cssimms/tictactactics/docs/progress_log.md

 Q's :
   - fetchUserOpenGames and fetchUserClosedGames or just fetchUserGames and iterate client side??
-  - error: 'Unexpected token o in JSON at position 1' from GameTranslator line 5, occurs when going back to GameIndex after submitting a move

   - rename component files to kneeling camel? or is the inconsistency ok?
   - all backend failures return the error: callback from ApiUtil, I've made this have status